The Public Woman

-The Public Woman (La femme publique) is a 1984 French erotic drama film inspired by Fyodor Dostoevsky's 1872 novel Demons and directed by Andrzej Żuławski, starring Valérie Kaprisky, Lambert Wilson and Francis Huster as the lead actors.
+The Public Woman (La femme publique) is a 1984 French erotic drama film, directed by Andrzej Żuławski, starring Valérie Kaprisky, Lambert Wilson and Francis Huster as the lead actors.
 The film had a total of 1,302,425 admissions in France where it was the 28th highest-grossing film of the year.

-Plot summary

-An inexperienced young actress is invited to play a role in a film based on Dostoevsky's novel Demons.
-The film director, a Czech immigrant in Paris, takes over her life, and in a short time she is unable to draw the line between acting and reality.
-She winds up playing a real-life role posing as the dead wife of another Czech immigrant, who is manipulated by the filmmaker into committing a political assassination.
+The film being recorded inside the film is based on inspired by Fyodor Dostoevsky's 1872 novel Demons.